KyleCarlo/CUDA-1wayANOVA-Perm/Readme.md

    - Trying bold approaches such as trying to get exact permutation results may lead to roadblocks, particularly with resource limitations.
 But, it is okay to use other well-known approaches like the Monte Carlo model and just simply compare their capabilities

 # 6. Appendix (Screenshots of Execution Time Comparison)
+These are the screenshots of sample executions for both C and CUDA implementations based on the current `dataset.csv` file provided in the repository ($N=10, k=3$).
 ## 6.1.
 C Executions
 C Exact Execution
 ![C Exact](images/execution_screenshots/c_exact.png)